lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 It is your completely normal web dev but better at every step.
 This is what reimagining your foundation can do for you.

-Built on a almost 40 year old (TODO: Verify) foundation of Swedish innovation it has deep roots and high branches.
+Built on a almost 40 year old foundation of Swedish innovation it has deep roots and high branches.
 Used by unicorns, gaming giants and telecom for its scalability, performance and reliability.

 Oh.
 And it makes it trivial to do realtime, use audio and video, run machine learning inference and it simplifies your infrastructure.
 There is also a great IoT framework.